samuelfebreiro/c-/README.md

 - iterate_subtraction_addition.cpp

-  This program returns the result of the operation: 1-2+3-4+5...-n, where 'n' is the number you enter on the screen
+  This program returns the result of the operation: 1-2+3-4+5...-n, where 'n' is the number you enter on the screen.

 - n_total_sum.cpp

   With this program you can calculate the total sum of 1 + 2 + 3 + ... + n, where n is the number you choose.

+- playing_with_arrays.cpp

+  This program asks you the number of rows and columns of an array will you go to create.
+Then, shows you the transposed array, the sum of A and B and the multiplication.